A MORE COMFORTABLE SUNDAY

 Your First Alert Weather Forecast:

-A cold front dropping across the state sparked scattered storms Saturday afternoon.
-As the front departs tonight,storms end and north winds bring the return of some cooler, much drier air for Sunday.
-Sunday will be also be breezy and cooler with a fair amount of sunshine.
+After many saw storms yesterday, today will be very different as a drier air mass begins to move in.
+Winds today will be out of the north and will be a bit on the breezy side, but these north winds are what will keep the humidity low.
+Other than that, we will see a fair amount of sunshine through scattered puffy clouds.

-Next week starts out comfortable, but it will be slightly humid by midweek, and warm & quite humid by late week.
-There are some small chances for a thundershower Tuesday, with slightly better chances Friday and Saturday.
+The work week starts out comfortable, but it will be slightly humid by midweek, and warm & quite humid by late week.
+There are some small chances for a thundershower on Tuesday, with slightly better chances Friday and Saturday.
 Somewhere in between a stray is also possible.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).